6 Common Fungal and Ingrown Toenail FAQs

 What Are Antifungal Medications?

 So long story short, we do a full examination, check your medications, our electronic computer system will see if there’s any interactions.
 And then if there’s any questions about a heart patient or someone with really questionable liver problems, we’ll contact their primary care internal medicine doctor, or of course, cardiologists just to make sure there aren’t any cholesterol drugs that interact with this drug.
-Once we feel comfortable about it, I’ll tell the patient straight to their face.
+Once we feel comfortable about it, I’ll tell the patient.
 “This is not a dangerous drug.”

 In fact, the new standards for this drug is not having to test beforehand anymore but I will still test probably two to three weeks into giving the drug, just to make sure that, you know, that one in a million chance or someone has an actual reaction to the drug.
 We can test liver enzymes.
 And then of course, cease a drug.
 So long story short, it’s a drug you take for three months.
 It makes the liver work a little harder and (knock on wood) I’ve never had any problems in my clinic with liver problems associated with this drug and the patients do well.